Let's discover the smart card contained in your GSM mobile phone (and every mobile device).

 The handset model does not restrict it.
 This feature enables operators to reach all of their customers.

-SIM technology: key for operators
+SIM card technology: key for operators

-Operator-centered services such as call completion and automatic handset configuration help reduce their customer billing costs and increase their Average Revenue per User (ARPU).
+Operator-centered services such as call completion and automatic handset configuration help reduce customer billing costs and increase their Average Revenue per User (ARPU).

 Network operators can communicate, download applications, and manage a SIM card remotely using Over-the-Air (OTA) technology.